Privacy Policy

 Introduction

-This Policy applies to all members (both active, deferred and those accessing their benefits), former members, employers, advisers and beneficiaries of the workplace pension scheme (the Scheme).
+This Policy applies to all members (both active and deferred, as well as those accessing their benefits), former members, employers, advisers, and beneficiaries of the workplace pension scheme (the Smart Pension Master Trust).
 It also applies to visitors to our websites and other individuals who contact us or interact with us through our websites.

 More about Smart

-If you would like further information on our pension products you can visit: https://www.smartpension.co.uk/.
+If you want further information on our pension products, visit: www.smartpension.co.uk, and www.smartretire.uk

 Members

-For information specific to members, please visit: https://www.member.smart.co/.
+For information specific to members, please visit www.smartpension.co.uk/members.

 What is personal information?

 Personal information broadly means information that identifies (or which could, with other information that we hold or are likely to hold, identify) a living individual.
-This includes any information provided to us by or on behalf of you, the Scheme's employers or third parties including government agencies including HM Revenue & Customs in relation to your membership of the Scheme.
+This includes any information you provide to us or is provided to us by someone on your behalf such as your employer, financial adviser and other third parties including government agencies such as HM Revenue & Customs.

-What types of personal information about you might we hold?
+What types of personal information do we hold?

-We collect and process the information about you that you provide:
+We collect and process the following information about you:

 • Personal details such as your name, gender, age, date of birth, contact details (e.g., your address and postcode, email address, telephone, and mobile numbers), and identifiers such as your national insurance number, pension or member reference number and employee number (where applicable).